8 Basis of Regulations

 - Providing blood testing for PFAS for all DOD firefighters during their annual physical exam

 The SDWA is the federal law that protects public drinking water supplies throughout the nation (USEPA 1974).
-Under the SDWA, the USEPA has authority to set enforceable Maximum Contaminant Levels (MCLs) for specific chemicals and require testing of public water supplies.
-The SDWA applies to all public water systems (PWSs) in the United States but does not apply to private domestic drinking water wells nor to water not being used for drinking.
+Under the SDWA, the USEPA has authority to set enforceable MCLs for specific chemicals and to require testing of public water supplies.
+The SDWA applies to all public water systems (PWSs) in the United States but does not apply to private domestic drinking water wells or to water not being used for drinking.

-Much of the current occurrence data available regarding PFAS in public drinking water was generated by USEPA under the SDWA Unregulated Contaminant Monitoring Rule (UCMR) program (USEPA 2017g).
+Much of the current occurrence data available regarding PFAS in public drinking water was generated by USEPA under the SDWA UCMR program (USEPA 2017).
 USEPA uses the UCMR to collect data for chemicals that are suspected to be present in drinking water but that do not have health-based standards set under the SDWA.
 The third round of this monitoring effort, or UCMR3, included six PFAAs:

 - perfluorooctanesulfonic acid (PFOS)